 The initial Harambee Arts groups were held in Nairobi in 2008 and have been ongoing since that time.
-Originally we were approached by the Kenya Institute of Education to work with children with special needs at the City Primary School in Ngara.
+Originally we were approached by the Kenya Institute of Education to work with children with special needs at the City Primary School.
 Simon, Salim and Fahima are among the children with whom we have developed deep bonds, like family, for the past 8 years.
 Since 2017, the program moved to the Mathare Special Training Centre.

 Also in 2008, the Langata Women’s Prison requested a week long “body mapping” workshop for the HIV + women inmates.
 The workshop was so successful that they asked us to continue to facilitate a bi-monthly support group.
 The women have to be voluntarily tested for HIV in order to qualify for the program.
 Many were disappointed when they tested negative because they were not able to attend the very special group.

 The Kibera KIDS4PEACE group in Kibera was born as a partnership with young local artists who reside in the slum.
 Every Saturday we brought large tins of paint and 60 + children to paint murals along a whitewashed wall in Kibera.
 The program soon grew as a leadership and mentoring project and still continues.
 We currently serve more than 200 children in Kibera.

 At Langata Women’s Prison we’ve created a support group for women inmates—most of whom are imprisoned for petty crimes and who are HIV positive.
 By making art, dancing and sharing stories, the women experience joy and hope even in their highly restricted prison environment.
 Harambee Arts groups provide a moment of feeling normal.
 The women are not seen as criminals, but rather as capable, powerful and strong.
 Their strengths are emphasized and acknowledged.